Recovery by Enabling Adult Carers at Home

 When people develop a serious mental health condition, the stress related to coping with the illness, a new diagnosis, and getting the right care can be overwhelming for those affected as well for their family members.
 Family members and other loved ones play a critical role in recovery from psychotic disorders, but oftentimes they don’t know how to be supportive, are unsure of what words to use, and are ill-equipped to help.

-Psychosis REACH is a free, one-day training that offers concrete, evidence-based skills for relatives and friends of individuals with psychotic disorders to better care for and relate to their loved ones.
+Psychosis REACH is a free, two-day training that offers concrete, evidence-based skills for relatives and friends of individuals with psychotic disorders to better care for and relate to their loved ones.
 It takes a proven psychotherapy for people with schizophrenia and other psychotic disorders, Cognitive Behavioral Therapy (CBT), and modifies it to the needs of caregivers.
 Participants will learn:

 - Normalizing and making sense of psychosis

 - Evidence-based coping strategies

 - Working with medication

 - Relapse prevention strategies

 NOTE: This year's Psychosis REACH training will take place virtually across two 3-4 hour days.
 The training will consist of pre-recorded videos, live stream videos, and virtual breakout groups allowing participants to practice the skills and strategies taught throughout the training.

 Click on the photo above to download a shareable flyer for this year's Psychosis REACH training.